You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 10. Pacific Digger Bee

-The Pacific Digger Bee (Melissodes agilis) is a member of the family Melittidae and is found in the Pacific Coast region.
-These are one types of black bees that people might not know about.
+The Pacific Digger Bee (Melissodes agilis) is a member of the family Melittidae found in the Pacific Coast region.
+These are some types of black bees that people might not know about.

-They are most active during the late spring, summer, and early fall but are not often seen because they spend most of their time digging holes in the ground to create nests for their young.
+They are most active during the late spring, summer, and early fall but are rarely seen because they spend most of their time digging holes in the ground to create nests for their young.

 The nests that these bees dig can be found on hillsides or near stream beds.